MAKOLA M. ABDULLAH

 PRESIDENT, HAMPTON UNIVERSITY, HAMPTON

-Harvey and his wife, Norma, own a Pepsi Cola bottling franchise in Michigan, and the couple has donated more than $4 million to Hampton University over the years.
+Harvey and his wife, Norma, own a Pepsi Cola bottling franchise in Michigan, and the couple has donated $8.5 million to Hampton University over the years.
 Hampton’s William R. Harvey Leadership Institute bears his name, the main thoroughfare through the 314-acre campus is William Harvey Way and the library is named for the Harveys.

 Despite his successes, a Hampton alumni group circulated an online petition in June asking Harvey to step down, citing, among other things, the school’s slow response to COVID-19.